Twilight (2008 film): Plot

-Seventeen-year-old Bella Swan, leaves Phoenix, Arizona and moves to Forks, a small town located on Washington state's Olympic Peninsula, to live with her father, Charlie, the town's police chief.
-Her mother, Renée, is remarried to Phil, a minor league baseball player whose career often keeps them on the road.
+Seventeen-year-old Bella Swan leaves Phoenix, Arizona and moves to Forks, a small town located on Washington state's Olympic Peninsula, to live with her father, Charlie, the town's police chief.
+Her mother, Renée, is remarried to Phil, a minor league baseball player.

-Bella becomes re-acquainted with Jacob Black, a Native American teen who lives with his father, Billy, on the Quileute Indian Reservation near Forks.
-She makes friends at her new high school, but finds the mysterious and aloof Cullen siblings particularly intriguing.
-Bella is seated next to Edward Cullen in biology class on her first day, but he seems repulsed by her.
-After a week's absence from school, Edward returns and socializes normally with Bella.
-A few days later, she is nearly struck by a skidding van in the school parking lot.
-Edward instantaneously covers a distance of over thirty feet, putting himself between Bella and the van, stopping it with only his hand.
-He subsequently refuses to explain his actions to her, warning her against befriending him.
-Jacob tells Bella about a long-standing animosity between the Cullens and the Quileutes, and says the Cullens are not allowed on the reservation.
+Bella becomes re-acquainted with Jacob Black, a Native American teen who lives with his father, Billy on the Quileute Indian Reservation near Forks.
+At school, she finds the mysterious and aloof Cullen siblings particularly intriguing.
+She is seated next to Edward Cullen in biology class, but he seems repulsed by her.

+When Bella is nearly struck by a van in the school parking lot, Edward instantaneously covers a distance of over thirty feet to put himself between her and the van, stopping it with only his hand.
+He refuses to explain his actions to her, warning her against befriending him.
+Jacob tells Bella about a long-standing animosity between the Cullens and the Quileutes; the Cullens are not allowed on the reservation.

-Edward appears out of nowhere and saves Bella a second time.
-After much research, Bella concludes that Edward has mysterious powers that resemble a vampire's.
-He eventually confirms this, but says that he and the other Cullens only consume animal blood.
-They fall in love, and Edward introduces Bella to his vampire family.
-Carlisle Cullen, the family patriarch, is a doctor at the Forks hospital.
-Esme is Carlisle's wife and the family matriarch.
-Alice, Jasper, Emmett, and Rosalie are their informally-adopted children.
-The family's reaction to Bella is mixed, concerned that the family's secret could be exposed.
+When Edward saves Bella again, this time from a gang, after research she concludes that he is a vampire.
+He eventually confirms this, explaining that he found her scent irresistible back in biology class and that the Cullens only consume animal blood.

+The pair fall in love and he introduces her to his vampire family.
+Carlisle Cullen, the patriarch, is a doctor at the Forks Hospital.
+Esme is his wife, and Alice, Jasper, Emmett and Rosalie are their informally-adopted children.
+The family's reaction to Bella is mixed, as some of the Cullens are concerned that the family's secret could be exposed.

-Edward and Bella's relationship is jeopardized when three nomadic vampires—James, Victoria, and Laurent—arrive in the Forks area, and are responsible for a series of deaths being investigated as animal attacks.
-James, a tracker vampire with incredible hunting instincts, is excited by Bella's scent and becomes obsessed with hunting her for sport.
-Edward and the other Cullens protect Bella, but James tracks her to Phoenix, where she is hiding with Jasper and Alice.
+Edward and Bella's relationship is jeopardized when three nomadic vampires—James, Victoria, and Laurent—arrive, responsible for a series of deaths being investigated as animal attacks.
+James, a tracker vampire, is excited by Bella's scent and becomes obsessed with hunting her for sport.
+The Cullens protect Bella from the trio.
+Laurent chose to warn the Cullens about James, who in turn attempt to draw James away from Bella, but James manages to track her to Phoenix.
+She is there hiding with Jasper and Alice, and James tricks her into thinking he kidnapped her mother by luring her into her old ballet studio.

-James lures Bella into a trap at an old ballet studio.
-He attacks her, infecting her with vampire venom.
-Edward arrives and, after a ferocious battle, subdues James just as other Cullens arrive.
-Alice, Emmett, and Jasper kill James, decapitating and burning him, as Edward removes the venom from Bella's wrist, preventing her becoming a vampire.
-In the aftermath, she has suffered a broken leg and is hospitalized.
-Upon returning to Forks, Edward accompanies Bella to the high school prom, where he refuses her request to transform her into a vampire.
-They are unaware that James' mate, Victoria, is secretly watching them, plotting revenge for her lover's death.
+James revealed the kidnapping was a ruse as he attacks Bella, infecting her with vampire venom.
+The Cullens arrive and kill James, decapitating and burning him, as Edward removes the venom from Bella's wrist, preventing her from becoming a vampire.

+In the aftermath, Edward accompanies an injured Bella to prom, where he refuses her request to transform her into a vampire.
+They are unaware that James' mate, Victoria, is watching them, plotting revenge for her lover's death.